vmmunoza/Workshops-and-Talks/TestContracts/LoyaltyProgram.md

 ### Step 1: Preparing the Environment in Remix

 1. **Open Remix**: Go to [Remix Ethereum IDE](https://remix.ethereum.org) in your browser.
 Remix is a powerful, browser-based development environment.
 2. **Create a New File**: In the 'File Explorers' tab, create a new file by clicking on the "Create New File" icon.
-Name it, for example, `LoyaltyProgram.sol`.
+Name it `LoyaltyProgram.sol`.
-3. **Paste the Contract Code**: Copy the LoyaltyProgram contract code provided previously into this new file.

 ### Step 2: Creating the Smart Contract

+Copy the LoyaltyProgram contract code provided below.
 Here’s the `LoyaltyProgram.sol` contract :

 ```solidity
 // SPDX-License-Identifier: MIT